onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-The piece of state stored in *allClicks* is now set to be an array that contains all of the items of the previous state array plus the letter <i>L</i>.
+The piece of state stored in `allClicks` is now set to be an array that contains all of the items of the previous state array plus the letter `L`.
-Adding the new item to the array is accomplished with the [concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) method, which does not mutate the existing array but rather returns a <i>new copy of the array</i> with the item added to it.
+Adding the new item to the array is accomplished with the [concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) method, which does not mutate the existing array but rather returns a **new copy of the array** with the item added to it.

 As mentioned previously, it's also possible in JavaScript to add items to an array with the [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) method.
-If we add the item by pushing it to the *allClicks* array and then updating the state, the application would still appear to work:
+If we add the item by pushing it to the `allClicks` array and then updating the state, the application would still appear to work:

 ```js
 const handleLeftClick = () => {